All In (2018): Background

 In May 2017, a fan asked Wrestling Observer Newsletter journalist Dave Meltzer on Twitter if Ring of Honor (ROH) could sell 10,000 tickets and Meltzer responded: "Not any time soon."
-Cody took Meltzer's remark as a challenge and responded: "I'll take that bet Dave."
-Eventually, the idea evolved from an ROH show to a self-funded event (with ROH's official sanctioning), promoted by Cody and The Young Bucks (Matt Jackson and Nick Jackson).
+Cody Rhodes took Meltzer's remark as a challenge and responded: "I'll take that bet Dave."
+Eventually, the idea evolved from an ROH show to a self-funded event (with ROH's official sanctioning), promoted by Cody Rhodes and The Young Bucks (Matt Jackson and Nick Jackson).
 It was later announced that Kenny Omega, Brandi Rhodes, and actor Stephen Amell would be participating in the event.

 On December 31, 2017, Cody and The Young Bucks announced on the Bucks' YouTube channel, Being The Elite, that they were looking at different venues to hold the event.
 It was later reported by Pro Wrestling Insider that the event was set to be held in Chicago.
-On January 10, 2018, it was announced that the event would take place on September 1.
-On March 5, All In's venue was revealed as the Sears Centre located in the Chicago suburb of Hoffman Estates, Illinois.
-Over the comings weeks, independent wrestlers would be announced to take part in the show, including Penta El Zero, Rey Fénix, Kazuchika Okada, Deonna Purrazzo (though she would later be removed after signing with WWE), Tessa Blanchard, Jay Lethal, Chelsea Green, Marty Scurll, and Hangman Page.
+On January 10, 2018, it was announced that the event would take place on September 1, titled All In.
+On March 5, All In's venue was revealed as the Sears Centre Arena located in the Chicago suburb of Hoffman Estates, Illinois.
+Over the coming weeks, independent wrestlers would be announced to take part in the show, including Penta El Zero, Rey Fénix, Kazuchika Okada, Deonna Purrazzo (though she would later be removed after signing with WWE), Tessa Blanchard, Jay Lethal, Chelsea Green, Marty Scurll, and Hangman Page.
 Additionally, it was announced that to coincide with the event, Conrad Thompson would hold Starrcast, a fan convention which would feature numerous wrestlers and wrestling and podcast personalities including Jeff Jarrett, Eric Bischoff, Bruce Prichard, Diamond Dallas Page, and Macaulay Culkin.
 During the All In press conference on May 13, it was announced that Rey Mysterio and NWA Worlds Heavyweight Champion Nick Aldis would be taking part in the event.